 As your beard gets longer, start to use Braw Beard Wash in the shower to wash your facial hair.
 Sure, you can use your partners hair shampoo but beard specific shampoo is specially formulated to soothe itchiness and fight beardruff (dandruff).

-During the process of creating Braw Beard Wash, we wanted to add aloe vera.
-Aloe vera has been to known to have skin repairing qualities, which can help reduce dandruff.
-It can also promote hair growth and make it smooth and shiny.
-It is also very soothing on irritated skin.
+While creating Braw Beard Wash, I wanted to add aloe vera.
+Aloe vera has been known to have skin repairing qualities, which can help reduce dandruff.
+It may promote hair growth and make it smooth and shiny.
+It is very soothing on irritated skin.

 Organic hibiscus flower extract is added too for its moisturising and deep conditioning benefits.
-It is rich in amino acids and vitamin C which may combat hair loss too.
+It is rich in amino acids and vitamin C which may combat hair loss.

 Sodium coco-sulfate is made from the fatty acids of a coconut.
-It does a great job of breaking down dirt and grease to leave a extremely clean beard.
+It does a great job of breaking down dirt and grease to leave an extremely clean beard.

 • Washing your beard keeps it clean from dirt and grime which can block pores and prevent hair growth.
 Read more about beard wash HERE